AstarNetwork/astar-docs/docs/learn/tokenomics2/legacy_inflation.md

 ### Model Overview

 Previous chapters described that inflation per block is fixed - however, the way we distributed this reward for some beneficiaries is dynamic and depends on certain parameters.
-It's important to emphasize that all of the related parameters of the model are read on-chain - **nothing** is provided off-chain.
+It's important to emphasize that all of the related parameters of the model are read onchain - **nothing** is provided offchain.
 This makes it secure and easily verifiable.

 There are two main things to understand before diving deeper into the model - **TVL** and **configurable block reward parameters**.